-Midwest Breast and Aesthetic Surgery is proud to offer a fellowship in microsurgical breast reconstruction.
+Midwest Breast & Aesthetic Surgery is proud to offer a fellowship in microsurgical breast reconstruction.
 With over 200 perforator-based free flap breast reconstructions per year, our practice provides a high-volume setting for exposure to this growing sub-specialty.

 We perform our surgeries in both smaller specialty centers and larger tertiary care hospitals across several private healthcare systems.
 This creates a unique opportunity for Fellows to appreciate and understand how to build and sustain a largely reconstructive practice outside of purely academic environments.